transformerlab/transformerlab-docs/nexus/intro.md

 ## Video

-The following video (coming soon) demonstrates what is possible with Transformer Lab Super-Duper Team Edition.
+The following video (coming soon) demonstrates what is possible with Transformer Lab for Teams.